FrancKINANI/smart_notes/README_ENHANCED.md

 ---

+## 📞 Support

+For support, email support@smartnotes.app or join our Discord community.

 **Made with ❤️ for learners everywhere**

-*Transform your learning experience with SmartNotes - where intelligence meets education.*